mavenried/aurora/README.md

 - [ ] add ability to create and delete playlists
 - [ ] add ability to replace queue with playlists (ie. Load a playlist as a queue)
 - [ ] FIX THE UNGODLY AMOUNT OF RAM USAGE!
 (PRIORITY)
+- [ ] add batching support for commands like album art